dhoyle/splicedocs-jekyll/pages/CmdLineReference/Using/GetStarted.md

     The `sqlshell.sh` file is not required for Windows.

+    {: .AppCommand xml:space="preserve"}

+    If you have access to Splice Machine parcels, you do not need to install Splice Engine.
+You can simply download and extract the parcel using an application such as [7-Zip](https://www.7-zip.org/) and copy the files from there.
+    {: .noteIcon}

 4. Ensure that the Windows machine has OpenJDK 1.8 installed.
 You may also need to set the JAVA_HOME environment variable to the OpenJDK 1.8 path.

 5. Open the Windows command prompt and navigate to the `sqlshell` folder on the Windows machine.
 For example: